 Use the following variables as an example problem to test your knowledge.

-serum glutamic oxaloacetic transaminase = 9
+Serum glutamic oxaloacetic transaminase (AST/SGOT) = 9

-serum glutamin pyruvic transaminase = 14
+Serum glutamic pyruvic transaminase (ALT/SGPT) = 14

 FAQ

-What does an abnormal Sgot/Sgpt Ratio indicate?
+What does an abnormal SGOT/SGPT Ratio indicate?

 Can medications affect the Sgot/Sgpt Ratio?